 In this Q&A, we talk with Chris Wheatley, Director of Queensland-based firm Scope Accounting.
-We discuss how Sharesight Pro helps improve productivity in his business, why accountants should switch from Excel to Sharesight Pro, and what makes it such a useful tool for preparing deceased estate tax returns.
+We discuss how Sharesight for professionals helps improve productivity in his business, why accountants should switch from Excel to Sharesight for professionals, and what makes it such a useful tool for preparing deceased estate tax returns.

 I’m one of two owners of Scope Accounting, a suburban accounting business in South East Queensland.
 We have a mix of clients, but many are smaller clients with investing profiles or aspirations.
 Many of them have rental properties and shares, and some of them are self-directed investors.
 Sharesight is definitely a value-add for those clients.
 We also have some small business clients that don’t have shares at the moment but plan to in the future.

 When I went into business on my own in 2014, I knew I needed a solution.
 The incumbent solution from where I used to work was clunky, heavy and expensive for what I needed at the time.
 I needed something scalable like SaaS.
 I was at a Xero Roadshow and Sharesight was there, and it made sense.
 And since then, I’ve even had clients whose brokers have encouraged them to use Sharesight.
 So it’s become more commonplace for me to use Sharesight to help keep track of clients’ tax reporting (dividends, DRPs and CGT), or for those clients who want to know what their investments are doing week-to-week, month-to-month and year-to-year.